csse-uoft/ckanext-udc/README.md

      sudo supervisorctl reload
      ```

-## Configure deployment server to support websocket connection
+## Configure deployment server to support websocket connection and use Gevent for multi-tasking

 1. Reinstall uwsgi with SSL support
     ```shell